 Resting in the rolling valleys of Montana lays a small, picturesque farm.
 Armed men roam the farm picking at their skin, occasionally kicking cages that contain ravenous killer dogs.
 They chat amongst themselves, load and unload their rifles as a church hymn plays over a loudspeaker, followed by a dramatic sermon by one of the […]Read More Far Cry 5 and the moral quandry of player freedom

 PSX2017 has crawled by this year rather unceremoniously – a much more muted affair this year with some surprise new announcements but otherwise, it is resolutely par for the course.
 Some sequels announced, Reddit gets excited.
 Some remaster that perhaps 100 people will enjoy, Reddit celebrates the nostalgia.
 Some horrendously awkward on-stage segments with socially […]Read More Digital Brain in 2018 – Turning Puddles into Oceans.

 Bloodborne – It’s a tale of a city driven mad by beast blood.
 A game where grotesque humans have become malformed beasts roaming around a burning city and where Hunters have hastily banded together to hunt the abominations into extinction.
 Yharnam is the setting for FromSoftware’s excellent Bloodborne from 2015 but recent developments in games […]Read More Bloodborne shows FromSoftwares incredible potential

 For as long as I can remember, over the course of fifteen years of online gaming one thing has been certain – encountering gamers online has always involved having to wear your thick skin and endure a potential barrage of misery.
-I can remember as far back as Counter-Strike 1.6 where it wasn’t uncommon to […]Read More Pewdiepie is a symptom of the internet’s Pandora’s box for the digital age.
-In bringing us closer together it’s also given us a glimpse into the psyche of humanity, and sometimes what we see is too ugly to bare.
+I can remember as far back as Counter-Strike 1.6 where it wasn’t uncommon to […]Read More Pewdiepie is a symptom of the internet’s Pandora’s box: social media